-Chances are the captive agent will tell you about Globe Life’s A+ rating with A.M.
+Chances are the captive agent will tell you about Globe Life’s A rating with A.M.
 Best.
-This is a superior rating, and it means Globe has top-notch financial strength.
+This means Globe has solid financial strength.
 A.M.
 Best is an independent credit agency serving the life insurance industry.

 You’re less likely to hear about Globe Life’s NAIC complaint index.
 This is a number compiled by the National Association of Insurance Commissioners.

 On this complaint index, 1.0 represents the median number of complaints per policyholder.
 Globe Life has a 3.72 complaint index.
 This means the company has almost four times as many complaints as the median number of complaints.

 Globe’s Better Business Bureau rating of A+ shows the company at least listens and responds to these complaints, which is good news.
 You can read some of the complaints on their BBB page.